dandgerson/stupa/README.md

-## This is my study Startup Landing Page with bootstrap 4
+## This is my social project for memory K.Stupin
 ![alt text](/scrn.png)